maxiaopeng/dualmarker/README.md

 ![](man/figures/README-unnamed-chunk-4-1.png)<!-- -->

   - plot-2: \[response analysis\] Scatter chart
-    The correlation between marker1, maker2 and response is shown in scatter-chart.
-If marker1 and/or marker2 is categorical, the jitter plot will be shown with color indicating response status.
+    The correlation between marker1, maker2 and drug response is shown in scatter-chart with color indicating response status.
+If marker1 and/or marker2 is categorical, the jitter plot will be shown.

 <!-- end list -->